 When unchecking the flag Show project types and toolchains only if they are supported on the platform, all toolchains are shown, even if no appropriate compiler is installed on the local system.
 This can be used for environments with distributed build systems where not all nodes have all compilers installed, but only subsets each.
 Those toolchains can’t be used unless the proper compiler is installed but they will be present and can be configured.

-If a C/C++ project already exists and contains configurations based on earlier Intel compiler toolchains or the Linux GCC toolchain it can easily be changed via the Project Update tool.
-It is accessible via Eclipse menu or the project’s context menu.
-It’s use is different depending on whether Intel C++ Compiler is used the first time or it should be updated to the latest version.
+If a C/C++ project already exists and contains configurations based on earlier Intel compiler toolchains or the Linux GCC toolchain it can easily be changed via the Eclipse menu Project->Properties or the project’s context menu Properties:

-Configuration of the Intel C++ Compiler configurations works the same as for CDT’s default (GCC).
+Configuration of the Intel® C++ Compiler configurations works the same as for CDT’s default (GNU* GCC).
 It can be accessed via project properties:

 Select the build configurations -- multiple can be selected as well* -- to change.
-In the above example an additional macro (MY_DEBUG_MACRO) was added to the debug build configuration for Intel C++ Compiler XE 13.0 (Debug (v 13.0.0)).
+In the above example IPO (-ipo) was enabled for the debug build configuration for Intel® C++ Compiler.
 Other changes are also possible, like changing the optimization defaults, selecting SIMD extensions, libraries to use, etc. When done with changes, confirm by pressing button OK.

 (*): If multiple build configurations are selected, do not mix Intel® C++ Compiler and GNU* GCC compiler toolchains as this is not supported!
 Only select multiple of the same kind.

 It is also possible to select different Intel® C++ Compiler versions via tab Intel® C++ Compiler: